 Benchmark investment information - how performance is measured

 To ensure comparability for consumers, the RateCity superannuation comparison is based on the asset allocation of each of the MySuper/Pension products, irrespective of the name of the investment option.
 This methodology allows consumers to compare products on a like for like basis and removes any ambiguities associated with the name of the investment option.
 For example, an investment option may be classified as growth, however its asset allocation may in fact mean it should be classified as high growth.
 By using the asset allocation as the dominant identifier, we believe this provides the most robust framework for consumers to compare funds and recognise that this is a consistent approach to that of SuperRatings methodology.

 Percentage of Growth Assets

 What the researchers say

 The Australia Post Superannuation Scheme Allocated Pension opened in 1997 as a superannuation offering for current and former employees of Australia Post and Australian Air Express, together with their spouses.
 The Australia Post Allocated Pension is designed for previous members of the defined benefit Australia Post Superannuation Scheme and is not open to the public.

-Fees associated with this product are lower than the industry average for all account balances assessed.
-However, ongoing investment management costs are paid for by the member.
+Fees associated with this product are lower than the industry average for small and medium account balances assessed.
+Ongoing investment management costs are paid for by the member.

 The Australia Post Allocated Pension provides average product flexibility, with monthly, quarterly or annual pension payment frequencies available.
 Members have little extra in the way of additional features on offer, although a transition to retirement pension (called Pre-Retirement Pension) is available for member's wanting to top up their salary in the lead up to retirement.